Montana Highway Patrol: Mission

 Troopers provide public safety education presentations on nearly every subject related to driving safety, including seatbelt use, driving under the influence (DUI), and child safety.

 There is currently a misconception that the Montana Highway Patrol can only enforce traffic laws on highways; however, the Patrol has state wide jurisdiction with the authority to enforce all state criminal, traffic, commercial, and/or wildlife laws.

 Weapons

-The Montana Highway Patrol uses a variety of lethal and non-lethal weapons.
+The Montana Highway Patrol uses a variety of lethal and less-lethal weapons.
 The weapons that are in use by the department are as follows: